georust/rinex/README.md

 It is the combination of the [ublox](https://github.com/lkolbly/ublox) crate and [rinex](rinex/) crates.

-By default all timestamps are in UTC.
-Leap seconds are accounted for.
+By default all timestamps are in UTC with leap seconds correctly managed.

-:warning: This library will not parse correctly RINEX files that were generated prior Jan 1 2000.
-Regardless of their RINEX revision.
+:warning: For RINEX files generated prior Jan 1 2000, we falsely identify the epochs in the 21st century.
+This is due to a +2000 offset that we hardcode when YY is encoded on two digits, to avoid internal panic.

 ## Supported `RINEX` types